AntKing12/EmbeddedSystem/README.md

 In the above example we see the uses of the buffer.
 It is initalised to have a tail, head and count which helps keep track of the contents.
-There are 64 slots availble in this buffer which aquites to 330 micro seconds worth of buffering
+There are 64 slots availble in this buffer which equates to 330 micro seconds worth of buffering

 When the code is running the buffer is being processed where the tail of the buffer is put through the filter and output.
 This is done continuously until the buffer is empty.

 When the systick inturupt is called a sample is taken and stored in the buffer.
-This insure that no matter what the microprocessor is currently doing the data will be read when needed
+This insure that no matter what the microprocessor is currently doing the data will be read when needed.

 ## Results